DLBuesen/cv_sim_mediated_in_soln/windows10/README.md

 - local (i.e. not a web or cloud based) installation of Excel
 - admin privileges.
 If the account does not have admin privileges, then the system admin will need to perform the installation for you.

+# Installing the App
-# Download the zip file of the project, and unzip the folder to the desktop
+- Download the project folder from this repositry and unzip to the desktop.
-- leave the zip file in the downloads folder
-- A demonstration video can be found [here]

-# Install the container
-- Run the docker container installation script in the "containers" folder
-- A demonstration video can be found [here]

-# Test the App
-- Verify that docker desktop is running and set for running linux based containers
+- Verify that docker desktop is running, that you are signed into your docker account, and that docker is set for running linux based containers.
+- Run the docker container installation script in the "containers" folder.
-- Verify that XLaunch is running with access control disabled
+- Verify that XLaunch is running with access control disabled.
-- Run the launchApp script in the "windows10" folder
+- Run the launchApp script in the "windows10" folder.
-- After setting the paths for the parameter and data export excel files, run the simulation with the preset parameter values
-- Verify that the resulting plot matches the image on the app pane next to the main menu
+- After setting the paths for the parameter and data export excel files, run the simulation with the preset parameter values.
+Verify that the resulting plot matches the image on the app pane next to the main menu.
+- Change parameters, rerun the simulation, and confirm the connections to the parameter input and data export excel files are working.
+- Close docker and XLaunch.
-- A demonstration video can be found [here]
+- A demonstration video can be found [here](https://vimeo.com/538391877)

-# -----Uninstalling the App-----
+# Uninstalling the App
 - Run the uninstallation script in the "containers" folder, and follow the instruction in the prompt to verify that the container has been removed.
 - Move the project folder to the recycling bin.
+- Close docker and XLaunch.
 - A demonstration video can be found [here]

 # Questions or Issues